hhkaos/awesome-arcgis/arcgis/developers/profiles/desktop/README.md

 > **Note**: this project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
 Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).

 # Desktop developers

+Desktop developer have several tools to build applications

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of contents**